7 Steps To Begin Your Voice Over Career

 (Side note here: Make sure your designer makes your site optimized for search engines.
 Google “SEO” to see the ocean of info on this.)

-Build Your Studio
+Build Your CAREER

 Now that you’ve bought all your equipment, installed it, learned the software and built your website, it’s time to edit your own reels!

 Yup, you can do it yourself.
 Listen to all the reels out there.
 Which ones work for you?
 Why do they work for you?
 Implement those techniques with your reels.
-If you’ve been practicing your voiceover, taking classes, etc., then you should be fine with creating your own reels.
+If you’ve been practicing your voice over, taking classes, etc., then you should be fine with creating your own reels.
 You hear TV and radio ads all the time.
 Do yours sound like those?
 It can be that easy.

 You’ll also want to find some royalty free music to put underneath the spots you created.
 In all honesty, you can use anything since you’re not selling the demos.